 Opposition to Obama and his policies, particularly health care reform, fueled the growth of the conservative, populist Tea Party movement, helping Republicans make huge gains in Congress during his two terms in office.

-And in 2016, after a tough primary battle with Vermont Senator Bernie Sanders, former Secretary of State Hillary Clinton captured the Democratic nomination, becoming the first female presidential nominee of any major party in U.S. history.
+And in 2016, after a tough primary battle with Vermont senator Bernie Sanders, former Secretary of State Hillary Clinton captured the Democratic nomination, becoming the first female presidential nominee of any major party in U.S. history.

-But against most expectations, Clinton lost in the general election that November to businessman and reality TV star Donald Trump, while Republican gains in congressional elections left Democrats in the minority in both the House and Senate.
+But against most expectations, Clinton lost in the general election that November to reality TV star Donald Trump, while Republican gains in congressional elections left Democrats in the minority in both the House and Senate.